 Financial podcasts are a source of a wealth of knowledge and can be a great way to expand an entrepreneur’s scope of business.
-Podcasts are audio files that are available online and can be downloaded onto our mobile devices; they are sometimes available as a series of installments that users will need subscription to access.
+Today’s post is going to be on podcasts that are specifically for entrepreneurs.
+There are three podcasts I want to highlight.
+Podcasts are audio files that are available online and can be downloaded onto our mobile devices; they are sometimes available as a series of instalments that users will need a subscription to access.

-“I prefer podcasts that take on important themes, do weeks or months of intense research, and distill that work into digestible audio form, accessible whether riding the subway to work or lounging lakeside at the cottage.”
-Kaufman said.
+“I prefer podcasts that take on important themes, do weeks or months of intense research, and distil that work into digestible audio form, accessible whether riding the subway to work or lounging lakeside at the cottage,” Kaufman said.

-These podcasts are helpful in determining how to think about the world as it develops and changes, he said adding that podcasts can make us better analysts and therefore better investors.
+These podcasts help determine how to think about the world as it develops and changes, he said, adding that podcasts can make us better analysts and, therefore, better investors.
 Here are the three podcasts he suggests.

-A podcast that has various episodes and deals with an amazing array of topics, Planet Money is David Kaufman’s first choice.
-In his own words it is has episodes that are “as entertaining as it is informative”.
+A podcast that has various episodes and deals with a fantastic array of topics, Planet Money is David Kaufman’s first choice.
+In his own words, it has episodes that are “as entertaining as it is informative”.
 The best thing about the podcast is that you don’t have to listen to them in order and choose a theme you know you will enjoy.

-“My favourite episodes were from 2009-2012 when Planet Money took on the financial crisis head on and were able to do an amazing job of explaining it.
+“My favourite episodes were from 2009-2012 when Planet Money took on the financial crisis head-on and was able to do an amazing job of explaining it.
 Start with Episode 486, “Crisis Revisited,” and take it where it leads you,” Kaufman writes.

-Freakonomics Radio is an American public radio program which discusses socioeconomic issues for a general audience.
+Freakonomics Radio is an American public radio program that discusses socioeconomic issues for a general audience.
 The show is a spin-off of the 2005 book Freakonomics.
 Journalist Stephen Dubner hosts the show, with economist Steven Levitt as a regular guest.
-The show is also distributed as a weekly podcast, and is among the most popular on iTunes.
+The show is also distributed as a weekly podcast and is among the most popular on iTunes.

-The podcast is great for those who want to understand economics better and includes many interesting themes and topics in their episodes.
+The podcast is excellent for those who want to understand economics better and includes many exciting themes and topics in their episodes.

-The 50 Things that Made the Modern Economy series began as a weekly economic history documentary radio series on the BBC World Service presented by economist and journalist Tim Harford and all episodes are available as podcasts.
-The series was later published as a book by the same name.
-These podcasts are great for those who don’t travel long distances every day as each episode is only 10 minutes long.
+The 50 Things that Made the Modern Economy series began as a weekly economic history documentary radio series on the BBC World Service presented by economist and journalist Tim Harford.
+All episodes are available as podcasts.
+The series was published as a book by the same name.
+These podcasts are great for those who don’t travel long distances every day, as each episode is only 10 minutes long.

-There are many interesting topics including podcasts on inventions that changed the world, like the light bulb, paper, diesel engines and many more that one may not consider so important until we realize the true significance of its invention and the changes that came with it.
-However not all topics are about the past as new inventions like blockchain technology, cryptocurrency and new age devices are discussed, giving the listener a peek into the future.
+Many exciting topics, including podcasts on inventions that changed the world, like the light bulb, paper, diesel engines and many more.
+Inventions one may not consider so crucial until we realise the real significance of its invention and the changes that came with it.
+However, not all topics are about the past as new inventions like blockchain technology, cryptocurrency and new age devices are discussed, giving the listener a peek into the future.